The Lost Weekend: Plot

 On Thursday, alcoholic New York writer Don Birnam is packing for a weekend vacation with his brother Wick.
-Although they are leaving mid-afternoon, when Don's girlfriend Helen drops by with gifts for him and two tickets for a concert that afternoon, Don suggests that Wick attends with her; the brothers can then catch a later train.
-His motive is self-serving: he has a bottle hanging by a rope outside the window and wants to retrieve it and secure it in his suitcase.
-Wick eventually discovers the bottle.
-Don claims to have forgotten it was there; Wick pours it down the drain.
-Now, knowing that all the liquor Don had hidden in the apartment has been disposed of, and believing that he has no money for more, Helen and Wick go to the concert.
+Although they are leaving mid-afternoon, when Don's girlfriend Helen drops by and mentions that she is attending a concert that afternoon, Don suggests that Wick goes with her and the brothers can then catch a later train.
+His motive is self-serving: he has a bottle hidden outside the window and intends to sneak it into his suitcase.
+Wick eventually discovers the bottle and pours it down the drain.
+Knowing that all the liquor Don had hidden in the apartment has been disposed of, and believing that he has no money for more, Helen and Wick go to the concert.

 After finding ten dollars Wick left for the cleaning lady, Don heads for Nat's Bar, calling in at a liquor store on the way to purchase two bottles of rye.
-He intends to be back home in time to meet Wick and catch their train but his drinking makes him lose track of time.
-Arriving home, he sees Wick and Helen on the street and, concealing himself, overhears Wick say that he has given up on helping Don and is leaving, scolding Helen for deciding to stay and wait for Don.
-Don sneaks back into the apartment and hides a bottle while drinking the other one.
+He intends to be back home in time to meet Wick but loses track of time from drinking.
+Arriving home, he overhears Wick say that he has given up on helping Don and is leaving, scolding Helen for deciding to stay and wait for Don.
+Don hides a bottle in the apartment while drinking the other one.

-On Friday, at Nat's Bar, Don learns that Helen came in looking for him the previous night.
-Don says that he intends to write a novel about his battle with alcoholism, called The Bottle.
-In a flashback, he recalls how he first met Helen at the opera house.
-The cloakroom has mixed up their coats.
+On Friday, at Nat's Bar, Don reveals that he intends to write a novel about his battle with alcoholism, called The Bottle.
+In a flashback, he recalls how he first met Helen at the opera house after the cloakroom has mixed up their coats.
 Subsequently, the two strike up a romance, and he remains sober during this time.
 While going to meet her parents, he overhears them talking about his unemployment and how they are not certain if he is good enough for Helen.
-He loses his nerve and sneaks off, after phoning Helen from a booth and making a phony excuse, ostensibly intending to meet her parents later.
-However, he returns home and gets drunk.
-She goes to his apartment, where Wick tries to cover for him, but Don confesses that he is two people: "Don the writer", whose fear of failure causes him to drink, and "Don the drunk", who always has to be bailed out by Wick.
+He loses his nerve and sneaks off, returning home where he gets drunk.
+Wick tries to cover for him when she goes to his apartment, but Don confesses that he is two people: "Don the writer", whose fear of failure causes him to drink, and "Don the drunk", who always has to be bailed out by Wick.
 Helen devotes herself to helping him.